shauryagarg2006/TriageBot/DESIGN.md

 The initial configuration required by the application would be stored in the xml and will be loaded when the application starts up.

+Constraints or guidelines that should be established in building software for your architecture:
+- The act of closing an issue means they solved it
+- The type of priority of issues include high, medium and low
+- Priority level of issues is calculated on deadlines and git issue’s label(s)
+- There are fixed number of labels.
+- Each individual issue is assigned appropriate label(s) by the developer(s).